FC BS+B calendar

 Discussion

-2. For one selected system, which single barrier kills the pro forma first here: inspection, logistics, financing, local trades, warranty, or buyer acceptance?
+2. For one selected system, which single barrier kills the pro forma first here: code acceptance, inspection protocol, logistics, financing, insurance, local trades, or buyer acceptance?

 3. If you were building 50 identical units in Fort Collins today, would you choose stick-frame or an alternative, and why?